rann143/mirlo-mobile/README.md

 The current focus is developing for iOS.
 Development for Android is on the roadmap.

 ## App Preview
-This gif displays exploring the artist page, album, and now-playing views:
+This gif displays the most recent versions of the artist, album, and now-playing views:

 ![mirlo app preview](https://github.com/rann143/mirlo-mobile/blob/main/assets/images/mirlo-app-preview.gif)